vmray/ms-defender-azure/README.md

 ## Overview

-This project is an integration between Microsoft Defender for Endpoint and VMRay products: Analyzer, FinalVerdict and Totalinsight.
+This project is an integration between Microsoft Defender for Endpoint and VMRay products: Analyzer, FinalVerdict and TotalInsight.
 The connector will collect alerts and related evidences, and query or submit these samples into VMRay Sandbox.
 It accelerates the triage of alerts by adding comments to the alert in MS Defender Console with the analysis of the sample.
 It also retrieves IOC values from VMRay and submits them into Microsoft Defender for Endpoint.